MattGalton/CrispyLizardSkin/README.md

      - Identify reveals nothing.
 Not sure who could appraise it either
        - Alaistar might help, but I cannot really tell who could help
        - Never heard of an item that simply rejects an identify spell
-    - Thundrum does history check for deities
+    - Thundrhum does history check for deities
       - He is aware of serpent dieties, but cannot recall them
    - In chests, got
      - 250g